Windows Subsystem for Linux (WSL)

 After installing the Bash on Windows, you will need to update it, and install the necessary toolchains:

-sudo apt-get update sudo apt-get upgrade sudo apt-get install build-essential sudo apt-get install cmake sudo apt-get install doxygen
+sudo apt update sudo apt upgrade sudo apt dist-upgrade sudo apt install build-essential sudo apt install cmake sudo apt install doxygen

 After that you can follow the general